 Does Moodle have the same features as Blackboard?

-For the vast majority of tasks, Moodle and Blackboard are equal.
-Most of the differences are in how the system is designed.
-For example, Moodle has more pre-cast assignment types to choose from than Blackboard while Blackboard has clearer mechanisms for uploading specific kinds of content to a site, including YouTube videos.
+For the majority of tasks, Moodle and Blackboard are equal.
+However, Moodle offers more active learning options than Blackboard, and most of the differences are in how the system is designed.
+For example, Moodle has more pre-cast assignment types to choose from than Blackboard while Blackboard has clearer mechanisms for uploading specific kinds of content to a site.
+Moodle also has a robust video recording feature for recording webcam video anywhere in Moodle whereas no webcam video recording is possible with Blackboard.
 However, if there's a feature of Blackboard that you'd like to see in Moodle, it might be available as a plugin that can be installed by OIT.

 Are TurnItIn and Respondus available for Moodle?